-\xhdr{Estimating nutritional content} Discussions about calorie content on Twitter increased following the federal calorie labeling law implementation in the United States \cite{hswen_federal_2021}, highlighting an increase in public engagement with nutritional information.
-Still, a recent study investigating over $1,000$ food-related Instagram posts revealed that the vast majority (over $90$\%) of the posts are missing nutritional information or provide low-quality information \cite{kabata_can_2022}.
-This aligns with another Instagram study exploring popular diet hashtags, which found that less than $4$\% of images contained nutrition information \cite{lister_what_2024}.
-Therefore, some initial studies estimated the nutritional information from social media postings.
+\textbf{Estimating nutritional content.} Discussions about calorie content on Twitter increased following the U.S. federal calorie labeling law \cite{hswen_federal_2021}, reflecting public interest in nutritional information.
+Yet, a study of over $1,000$ Instagram food posts revealed that over $90$\% of the posts lack nutritional information \cite{kabata_can_2022} and that fewer than $4$\% of images under diet hashtags contain nutrition data \cite{lister_what_2024}.
+Recently, some initial studies estimated the nutritional information from social media postings.
 For example, Turnwald et al. \cite{turnwald_nutritional_2022} manually labeled food using images and captions and matched them to entries in the food database.
-In additional approaches, researchers have calculated calorie information by performing keyword matches between posts and entries in food databases or nutritional information websites \cite{sharma_measuring_2015, abbar_you_2015}.
+In addition, researchers have calculated calorie information by performing keyword matches between posts and entries in food databases or nutritional information websites \cite{sharma_measuring_2015, abbar_you_2015}.
 While convenient, this method is susceptible to issues arising from inconsistent phrasing and may require manual verification.

-For our study, we use a calorie calculation method based on text embedding techniques, allowing us to aggregate similar meals while calculating the nutritional density.
-This makes our calorie and macronutrient estimation approach more robust to (random) variations in user-generated post titles.
+For our study, we compute calories using text embedding techniques, allowing us to aggregate multiple similar meals.
+This makes our calorie and macronutrient estimation approach more robust to variations in user-generated post titles.